One of the most incredible discoveries a Maine Coon owner can make is learning how to train Maine Coon to play fetch.

 Step 2: Find The Right Time And Location

+If you want to teach your cat to fetch, wait until your cat seems active and playful.
 Your Maine Coon certainly will not appreciate being woken up from a nap for a training session!

 Alternatively, if you are teaching your cat commands such as sit or stay, it might be best to wait until they are calm, such as after a nap.
+A restless, playful cat will not want to learn how to sit!

-The schedule is another important factor to consider.
 Cats love routine, so if you can find a set time to practice every day, your cat will eventually anticipate training time, which can lead to more productive sessions.

 Practice in a clean space without any distractions like toys, noise, or lots of people moving around.